TritonDataCenter/rfd/rfd/0038/README.md

 inaccurate per-process RSS was emphasized, with 'getvmusage' only being called when it appears that the zone has gone over the cap.
 The 'prstat' command was also changed to avoid 'getvmusage' unless an accurate RSS was explicitly requested.
-Currently 'zoneadmd' uses a moderately complex RSS scaling mechansim to further reduce the calls to 'getvmusage' while still trying to maintain a reasonable approximation of the RSS.
+Currently 'zoneadmd' uses a moderately complex RSS scaling mechanism to further reduce the calls to 'getvmusage' while still trying to maintain a reasonable approximation of the RSS.